Biden courts Sanders voters with student loan, healthcare policies

-But Biden's outreach efforts are not likely to include broad adoption of Sanders' signature programs like Medicare for All, according to several people familiar with his plans.
-In the statement on Thursday, Biden said the new policies would help Americans hurt by the coronavirus outbreak to "find more secure footing in the long term once we have emerged from this crisis."
+"He's going to have to go some steps further especially in this particular moment when there's a crisis at a scale many of us have not experienced," he said.
+On Thursday, Biden said his new policies would help Americans hurt by the outbreak to "find more secure footing in the long term once we have emerged from this crisis."

+Biden is unlikely to broadly adopt Sanders' signature programs like Medicare for All, according to people familiar with his plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)